zscaler/ziacloud-ansible/README.md

     - zscaler.ziacloud
 ```

+## Zscaler OneAPI New Framework

+The ZIA Ansible Collection now offers support for [OneAPI](https://help.zscaler.com/oneapi/understanding-oneapi) OAuth2 authentication through [Zidentity](https://help.zscaler.com/zidentity/what-zidentity).

+**NOTE** As of version v2.0.0, this Ansible Collection offers backwards compatibility to the Zscaler legacy API framework.
+This is the recommended authentication method for organizations whose tenants are still not migrated to [Zidentity](https://help.zscaler.com/zidentity/what-zidentity).

+**NOTE** Notice that OneAPI and Zidentity is not currently supported for the following clouds: `zscalergov` and `zscalerten`.
+Refer to the [Legacy API Framework](#legacy-api-framework) for more information on how authenticate to these environments

-## Using modules from the ziacloud Collection in your playbooks
+## OneAPI - Using modules from the ziacloud Collection in your playbooks

-It's preferable to use content in this collection using their [Fully Qualified Collection Namespace (FQCN)](https://ansible.readthedocs.io/projects/lint/rules/fqcn/), for example `zscaler.ziacloud.zia_cloud_firewall_filtering_rule`:
+It's preferable to use content in this collection using their [Fully Qualified Collection Namespace (FQCN)](https://ansible.readthedocs.io/projects/lint/rules/fqcn/), for example `zscaler.ziacloud.zia_cloud_firewall_rule`:

+### Examples Usage - Client Secret Authentication

 ```yaml
 ---